 Located at the farther end of the island, Crimson Resort is 600 metres away from Willy’s Rock and 2.8 kilometres away from White Beach.
 It has an infinity pool with a stunning view of the sea along with a private beach.

 This resort is located on Punta Bunga Cover and has a private beach of its own!
 The resort offers scenic views of lush gardens and the blue ocean.
 The airport is 30 minutes away by car followed by a boat ride.

 Henann Palm Beach Resort

-Just 600 metres away from D’Mall, the resort has direct access to White Beach.
+Just 600 metres away from D’Mall, the resort has direct beach access ta direct beach access to White Beach.
 The Puka Shell beach is 6.1 kilometres away and Willy’s Rock is 3 kilometres away.